Administrative Assistant II

 - Leadership development

 - Immersion in advanced educational and career opportunities

 - Collaboration with professional students, dental and health professional faculty, and leaders in health care delivery

-- Individualized course planning, one -on- one advising with program director
+- One -on- one advising with program director

 - Completion of 30 program credits after transferring in 90 credits to earn BS degree